red/web-red/content/en/showcase/_index.md

 ---
 title: Showcase
 subtitle: |
   Examples of the breadth and depth of Red, and its wide applicability.
-Each application is complete with no external dependencies.
+Each application is complete, with no external dependencies.
 ---

 {{< rawhtml >}}